okraaij/optimisation/README.md

 A Classical Local Search (CLS) algorithm is a type of heuristic that “operates using a single state and its set of neighbours” (Nunes De Castro, 2002).

-A neighbourhood structure defines the set of solutions than can be reached from a given solution in one single step of a local search process.
-This single step is commonly called a move, which is a basic operation that transforms a given solution into another one.
-In its simplest form, an initial solution - in this case provided by the NN procedure - and a transition mechanism is employed to generate a neighbour of this solution.
-If this neighbour is an improvement to the current solution or leads to an improvement to the objective function value (the total distance traveled in the TSP instance), the current solution - commonly referred to as the seed solution - is replaced by the neighbour generated.
-This process is repeated until there is no better neighbour that can be found.

 ## Explanation of algorithms

 ### Construction Heuristics